 Were SVT’s really random or were they linked to food, stress and self-care?

 Frustrated with Traditional Cardiology

 The only advice I consistently received from my cardiologist was to avoid caffeine.
 I knew that my doctors were well-intentioned and provided me with their best advice.
 Yet, I really questioned the lack of practical information available that I could use to help myself.
 If caffeine was to be avoided, then wouldn’t there be a long list of other foods that could help or hurt my SVT symptoms?
-Why weren’t my doctors as fascinated as I was about my links between a lack of a bowel movement and the increased chance of an SVT or lack of sleep and SVT?
+Why weren’t my doctors as fascinated as I was about my links I was surely making between a lack of a bowel movement and the increased chance of an SVT or lack of sleep and SVT?